shiroyasha/blog-source/source/posts/2021-07-14-proactive-cache-warming-in-a-microservice-based-architecture.html.md

 end
 ```

-This strategy can be an ideal one when the domain of the problem is time bound.
+This strategy can be the ideal one when the domain of the problem is time-bound.
-For example, if the page would display orders processed for the last day,
+For example, if the page would display orders processed for the previous day
 instead of listing all the most recent ones.

-The most significant downside is that the page will not refresh its content
+The most significant downside is that the page will not refresh its content even
-even if a new order is placed into the system.
-It will be fast, but stale.
+if the system receives new orders.
+The page will be fast but stale.

-## Signature based caching
+## Signature-based caching

+We can use this information to optimize our rendering function.
+Another way to
-Another way to improve the speed of our page is to fetch some minimal amount of
+improve the speed of our page is to fetch some minimal amount of data that can
-data that can signal to our system if our cached value is stale or still viable.
+signal to our system if our cached value is stale or usable.

 Let's assume that in the above example, the order processing system has an
-endpoint that can return us the timestamp of the last processed order by a given
+additional endpoint that can tell us the timestamp of the last processed order
-company.
-Let's also assume that the service can provide us with this data under
-`100ms`.
+by a given company in 100ms.

 We can use this information to optimize our rendering function.